 Production environments are set to use the bundled release track, while sandbox environments use the continuous track.
 We recommend using this default setup for your environments, as it allows you to test new features released in a .0 feature release for two weeks in your sandbox environment.
 Those changes will then deploy to your production environment in a .1 maintenance release.

-Jira Align's Enterprise Insights (EI) version 11.22 was deployed to environments on the continuous release track on February 27, 2026.
-It will then be deployed to environments on the bundled release track on March 13, 2026.
-The following changes are included in version 11.22:
+Jira Align's Enterprise Insights (EI) version 11.23 will be deployed to environments on the continuous release track on March 27, 2026.
+It will then be deployed to environments on the bundled release track on April 10, 2026.
+The following changes are included in version 11.23:

 Release highlights